 Still, these raw, jangly songs caught the ear of Chad Heimann, talent agent for Salty Artist Management, who decided to bring her onto his roster that included Mitski.
 This then snowballed into Polyvinyl optioning to re-release Turn Into, putting it out right before Duterte's subsequent 2016 summer tour with Mitski and Japanese Breakfast.
 "To be around these two powerful very strong-willed and very talented women every day, for like 30 days was eye-opening for me," says Duterte.
 A longtime fan of both artists, the singer looked up to them long before they shared the same stages night after night.
 The fact that Duterte was standing alongside fellow female Asian-American performers did not escape her notice.
 "It was something I was very aware of prior to the tour," Duterte says.
 "I've never seen a billing like that and if I was 13 and had the opportunity to experience that, I'd probably freak out.
 I think about that special tour every day and I'm still incredibly grateful to have been a part of it."

 Times are changing for artists like her, and unlike her.
 The indie community's increased diversity is being celebrated by larger audiences and in big ways.
-The success of label peers PWR BTTM, artists like Vagabon, Julien Baker, and, of course, Mitski, and Japanese Breakfast, has opened new doors for the queer community, people of colour, women—essentially artists who aren't white guys.
+The success of label peers PWR BTTM, artists like Vagabon, Julien Baker, and, of course, Mitski, and Japanese Breakfast, has opened new doors for the queer community, people of color, women—essentially artists who aren't white guys.
 She hopes her audience will be similarly diverse.
 "I feel like we sort of have to work 10 times harder to be taken seriously while with men in music, especially in indie music," she says of her role as a female musician.
 "It's like handed to them.
 It's like a given, it's a four-piece white male rock band and they sound like Alt-J and it's very tiring to see that."

-Everybody Works is both mesmerising, enchanting, and at times, boldly poppy.
+Everybody Works is both mesmerizing, enchanting, and at times, boldly poppy.
 Gutsy songs like "Baybee" showcase glittering keys, vintage funk, and mock 80s synth practiced by artists like Connan Mockasin and Alex Calder.
 Meanwhile, "One More Time, Please" sounds a lot like a hook-driven song from one of her biggest pop idols, Carly Rae Jepsen.
 But most tracks are built on layered chords that sound like a dream you can't quite put your finger on.
 Was it a good dream?
 Was it horrific?
 Could it be both?
 That's Jay Som's lo-fi recording style—an airy and twinkling descent one moment, a brash and experimental tonal build up the next.
 She lets her vocals take a backseat on some some of the fuzzier tracks, like "1 Billion Dogs," so that they come into focus as complex, crunchy combos of reverb and dreamy percussion.
 With some of the tougher subject matter, like the chorus of "Everybody Works," where she's penny pinching to survive living off of her work, she comes out with her vocal range swinging.

 "I'm still reflecting on the album," she explains.
 "Every time I listen to it there's something new and it's like, 'OK, I know why I wrote that.'"
 She says she works to make her lyrics honest, and because of that, they usually come out self deprecating.
 "I want someone to hear a song and be like, 'I know what that means,'" she says.
 Self deprecation aside, she sees her move into the music industry as it stands right now to be both positive and inspiring.
 Unlike her humble beginnings on her shitty Dell laptop, spending spring break solo, huddled over a borrowed computer, now she's working alongside artists who, like her, were once doing this all alone—perhaps physically, but mentally isolated too.
 Now is their time.
 "Everything just keeps getting better," she says of the past few years.
 "People are getting the attention and exposure they deserve and it makes me so proud to be part of music right now because it's changing right before our eyes.
 Of course, you have people writing articles, and you've got white dudes complaining that indie music isn't the same anymore, but you know, fuck them basically," she adds with a laugh.